Mountain West Conference Football Championship Game: Three or more-team tiebreaker procedure

 Once the tie is reduced to two teams, then the two-team tiebreaker is used.

 Host determination

 Current procedure

+The team with the best conference record hosts the championship game.
+The tiebreaker procedure for determining which teams are selected for the championship game also serves as the tiebreaking procedure for determining who is the host.

+2018–2022 procedure

-The division champion with the better conference record will host the championship game.
+The team with the best conference record hosts the championship game.
+Before 2023, the division champion with the better conference record hosted the game.
 If the teams have the same record, the following tie-breaking procedure is used: